kevinrodbe/library/Level 00/level-00-book.md

 @property (strong, nonatomic) ViewController *viewController;
 ```

 There's a few ways to define variables but what we see being used here is "properties".
 Properties are denoted by using the `@property` keyword.
-Next, they're given a couple other atributes: `strong` has to do with how memory is handled and `nonatomic` has to do with threading.
+Next, they're given a couple other attributes: `strong` has to do with how memory is handled and `nonatomic` has to do with threading.
 Just declare everything like that for now, you'll learn more about it later.

 Properties help us write less code.
 Here's what the first property above is doing: